erniefontes/erniefontes.github.io/about/index.md

   </script>
   </p>

   I'm Ernie E. Fontes.
-I'm a postdoc in mathematics who did his PhD at the University of Texas and his undergraduate studies at Harvard.
-My [math research](../math/) is in homotopy theory and category theory.
+I'm the Head of Analytics at Guardinex, a novel fraud-detection company.
+Before that, I was a Ross Assistant Professor in mathematics at the Ohio State University.
+I completed my PhD at the University of Texas before that I did my undergraduate studies at Harvard.
+My [math research](../math/) is in homotopy theory and higher category theory.
-  I'm currently leaving academia and retooling for a career in data science.

   I am also a passionate baker, making fresh loaves of naturally-leavened bread most weekends.
 I am a skilled pizzaiolo, with a focus on thin-crust neo-Neapolitan pizza which I cook in my Roccbox.
 I'm a dedicated rock climber (bouldering > lead) and I maintain a regular yoga practice.
 I also am an amateur photography enthusiast and I listen to many hours of indie music on Spotify.